4fjacktam/Bus-ETA/README.md

 # Bus-ETA

-Bus (KMB-obly) ETA for any bus stop you choose.
+Bus (KMB-only) ETA for any bus stop you choose.